bschollnick/QuickBBS/docs/design documents/filetypes_design.md

 `refresh_filetypes` is what carries that list into the database.

-**Numeric category IDs (`FTYPES`)** — used only for the legacy `filetype` display grouping (§4.1), not for runtime capability checks:
+**Numeric category IDs (`FTYPES`)** — used only for the legacy `filetype` display grouping (Section 4.1), not for runtime capability checks:

 | Key | ID | Notes |
 |---|---|---|